AntonTegnelov/agentic_problem_solver/docs/explanation/architecture.md

 - Consolidates common types and enums

-### Legacy Data Flow (Deprecated)

-1. User Input → CLI
-2. CLI → SolverAgent
-3. SolverAgent processes the task through sequential steps:
-   - UNDERSTAND: Analyze and comprehend the task
-   - PLAN: Create a strategy to solve the task
-   - EXECUTE: Implement the planned solution
-   - VERIFY: Test and validate the solution
-4. Results → User

 ## Hierarchical Architecture

 The current architecture implements a hierarchical multi-agent system with specialized roles: